Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 The "AI Jesus" Problem

 Perhaps the most disturbing trend is the proliferation of AI chatbots claiming to BE Jesus Christ.
-Let that sink in. chatbots that present themselves as Jesus, accept worship, and respond as if they are God incarnate.
+Let that sink in.
+Not chatbots that help you study Jesus' teachings, but chatbots that present themselves as Jesus, accept worship, and respond as if they are God incarnate.

 Ontological Confusion and Human Identity

 There's a deeper philosophical issue at play that affects how we understand ourselves as humans.
-Theologians call it "ontological confusion" orthe blurring of lines between what is human and what is machine.
+Theologians call it "ontological confusion", the blurring of lines between what is human and what is machine.

 By creating machines that convincingly mimic human conversation, empathy, and even spirituality, we risk: